top of page

 Reply by date:

-Traditionally, invitations go out two months prior to your wedding.
-Your reply by date should be three-four weeks before your wedding.
+Traditionally, invitations must be received by your guests two months prior to your wedding.
+Your reply by date should be three-fiveweeks before your wedding.

 Formal: The favor of a reply is requested by the tenth of June